-You will use an antibiotic eye drop before and after the cataract surgery surgery.
+You will use an antibiotic eye drop before and after the cataract surgery.
 You will use an anti-inflammatory eye drop for four weeks after surgery.
-A schedule for using the eye drops will be given to you the day of your procedure.
+A schedule for using the eye drops will be given to you on the day of your procedure.

 You can bathe twenty-four hours after surgery, but be careful to protect your eyes.